Luyaochen1/glabapp_deploy/README.md

 ### Redis :

 Redis is an in-memory data structure store.
-In our cases, it acts as job queue database: the Flask application will create a task and put it into the Redis job queue.
-And then, the Celery application will pick up the job from job queue and call a predefined program to run the job.
+In our cases, it acts as a job queue database: the Flask application will create a task and put it into the Redis job queue.
+And then, the Celery application will pick up the job from the job queue and call a predefined program to run the job.

 ### Flask :

-A python flask application to provide front end web application.
-It contains the blow funcitons
+A python flask application to provide front-end web application.
+It contains the blow functions
 - A GUI (Nginx+flask) for the user to upload those files to be processed
-- Genereate an session ID and create an input folder with this session ID
+- Generate an session ID and create an input folder with this session ID
 - save uploaded files to the input folder
-- insert the job to the job queu ( with input folder and email address as parameter)
+- insert the job to the job queue ( with input folder and email address as  parameters)
-- check the status of job processing and report error message
+- check the status of job processing and report an error message
-- Genereate the papaya web display for the output query
+- Generate the papaya web display for the output query

 ### Celery :

 A python celery application to provide the backend function to process the request.
-It contains the blow funcitons
+It contains the blow functions
-- Pickup the job and get job parameter (input folder and email address)
+- Pickup the job and get the job parameters (input folder and email address)
 - Get files to be processed from the input folder
-- Call the core funciton to pcoess the input files
+- Call the core function to process the input files
 - Save output to the output folder
-- Send an email when job finishs
+- Send an email when job finishes
 - Allow user to check job the status